wearearima/spring-boot-docker-study/readme.md

 # Introduction

-The aim of this repo is to measure the size of an spring boot application and its Docker size.
+The aim of this repo is to measure some features of an spring boot application and its Docker size.
 Instead of creating a new spring boot demo from scratch, we have based on [Spring PetClinic](https://github.com/spring-projects/spring-petclinic).